opendocsg/opendoc-supreme-court-judgements/2019_SGHC_84/report.md

 #### There were no manifest errors in the EY Report

-20     The plaintiffs contended that there were no errors in the EY Report, let alone manifest errors.[\[note: 33\]](#Ftn_33) The alleged errors that were identified by the defendants, as stated at \[14\] and \[15\] above, were merely differences of opinion.
-The plaintiffs relied on the expert opinion of a Vietnamese lawyer, Dr Luu Tien Dung (“Dr Luu”) and submitted that the EY Report was fully compliant with Vietnam laws.[\[note: 34\]](#Ftn_34)
+20     The plaintiffs contended that there were no errors in the EY Report, let alone manifest errors.[^33] The alleged errors that were identified by the defendants, as stated at \[14\] and \[15\] above, were merely differences of opinion.
+The plaintiffs relied on the expert opinion of a Vietnamese lawyer, Dr Luu Tien Dung (“Dr Luu”) and submitted that the EY Report was fully compliant with Vietnam laws.[^34]

 21     In relation to the assumptions and statements made by CBRE that were said to be inaccurate and in contravention of Vietnam laws (see \[14\] above), the plaintiffs submitted that:

 (a)     Social houses disposed through “lease-purchase” counted towards the requirement for at least 20% of the social houses to be “leased”.
 All “lease-purchase” units would eventually be sold to the purchasers.
 Therefore, CBRE’s assumption that all the social houses would be sold was not incorrect.
-In this regard, the plaintiffs relied on the expert opinion of Dr Luu.[\[note: 35\]](#Ftn_35)
+In this regard, the plaintiffs relied on the expert opinion of Dr Luu.[^35]

 (b)     The Sale Price Formula could not be applied to value the Vietnam Project due to insufficient information.
-Such information included the filing costs, site formation works, external works, and finance and legal expenses.[\[note: 36\]](#Ftn_36) The plaintiffs relied on Dr Luu’s expert opinion who opined that CBRE’s calculation of the maximum selling price was more reliable than that of Savills, whose calculation was based on hypothetical figures.[\[note: 37\]](#Ftn_37)
+Such information included the filing costs, site formation works, external works, and finance and legal expenses.[^36] The plaintiffs relied on Dr Luu’s expert opinion who opined that CBRE’s calculation of the maximum selling price was more reliable than that of Savills, whose calculation was based on hypothetical figures.[^37]

 22     In relation to the alleged manifest errors of fact, the plaintiffs contended that:

 (a)     Agape Vietnam’s liability for Land Costs in respect of the Residual Land was entirely speculative.
-It was possible that no Land Costs would be payable for the Residual Land.[\[note: 38\]](#Ftn_38)
+It was possible that no Land Costs would be payable for the Residual Land.[^38]

 (b)     Agape Vietnam had fully accounted for all the commission expenses that were payable by Agape Vietnam to MACL which were recorded in Agape Vietnam’s books.
-Any other purported commission expenses were based on the Additional Documents which the defendants sought to provide to EY after the valuation exercise.[\[note: 39\]](#Ftn_39) In addition, the defendants’ contention that CBRE had not accounted for part of the commission expenses recorded in Agape Vietnam’s books was a mere assertion.[\[note: 40\]](#Ftn_40)
+Any other purported commission expenses were based on the Additional Documents which the defendants sought to provide to EY after the valuation exercise.[^39] In addition, the defendants’ contention that CBRE had not accounted for part of the commission expenses recorded in Agape Vietnam’s books was a mere assertion.[^40]

 (c)     CBRE’s utilisation of the Direct Comparison Approach was made honestly in its professional judgment.
-CBRE made appropriate adjustments in arriving at its valuation.[\[note: 41\]](#Ftn_41) Although Savills calculated the value of the school land in the Vietnam Project based on residual land value, this was merely a difference in methodology and opinion.[\[note: 42\]](#Ftn_42)
+CBRE made appropriate adjustments in arriving at its valuation.[^41] Although Savills calculated the value of the school land in the Vietnam Project based on residual land value, this was merely a difference in methodology and opinion.[^42]

 23     In relation to the defendants’ contention that EY’s valuation was based on incomplete information, the plaintiffs submitted that this was not a ground for setting aside an expert’s determination.
 Furthermore, parties had ample time to submit all relevant documents and information to EY during the valuation exercise.
-The defendants had only sought to provide the Additional Documents after the valuation exercise had well concluded.[\[note: 43\]](#Ftn_43)
+The defendants had only sought to provide the Additional Documents after the valuation exercise had well concluded.[^43]

 #### EY did not exceed the scope of its contractual mandate

-24     The plaintiffs submitted that EY would only have exceeded the scope of its contractual mandate if it had made “fundamental mistakes”.[\[note: 44\]](#Ftn_44) The plaintiffs relied on _Jones v Sherwood Computer Services plc_ at 287 for examples of such “fundamental mistakes”.
+24     The plaintiffs submitted that EY would only have exceeded the scope of its contractual mandate if it had made “fundamental mistakes”.[^44] The plaintiffs relied on _Jones v Sherwood Computer Services plc_ at 287 for examples of such “fundamental mistakes”.
 These included the situation where a valuer of shares valued the wrong number of shares, or valued shares in the wrong company.
-On the facts, EY had valued the plaintiffs’ shares in the Company fully in accordance with their terms of engagement.[\[note: 45\]](#Ftn_45) Accordingly, EY could not have been said to have exceeded the scope of its contractual mandate.
+On the facts, EY had valued the plaintiffs’ shares in the Company fully in accordance with their terms of engagement.[^45] Accordingly, EY could not have been said to have exceeded the scope of its contractual mandate.

 ## My decision